 Top 5 considerations to make before refinancing student loans

-Take a look at your entire financial portfolio, compare lenders and consider the pros and cons of refinancing before making a final decision so you don’t end up in more debt down the road.
+Take a look at your entire financial portfolio, compare lenders and consider the pros and cons of refinancing student loans before making a final decision so you don’t end up in more debt down the road.

 1. Pro: You can save money with a lower interest rate

-If your goal is saving money in the long-run, then make sure the new, private loan has a lower interest rate than your original loans.
+If your goal is saving money in the long run, then make sure the new private loan has a lower interest rate than your original loans.
 A lower rate means that you’ll pay less in interest changes over the life of your loan and can reduce the likelihood of interest capitalization — when unpaid interest accrues and is added to your principal balance.

 Most lenders offer prequalification, which lets you see your eligibility odds and predicted loan terms without impacting your credit score.
-When you apply for a refinance loan the lender will do an in-depth review of your credit report, called a hard credit check, which lowers your credit score by a few points.
+When you apply for a refinance loan, the lender will do an in-depth review of your credit report, called a hard credit check, which lowers your credit score by a few points.
 To find the loan with the best rate, it’s important to shop around and compare lenders through prequalifying to minimize the impact to your credit score.

 2. Pro: A longer repayment period can lower your monthly payment